-- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.
+- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - i-Ready For promotion students must score at or above the 50th percentile.
+Schools must use table 6 from the 2015 Norms to determine the student's percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.

-The earliest the alternative assessment may be administered is following the administration of the grade 3 ELA F.A.S.T. assessment.
+The earliest the alternate assessment may be administered is following the receipt of the grade 3 reading FSA scores or during the last two weeks of school, whichever occurs first.
 This test administration must adhere to the same levels of test security and test administration as the state assessment.

-Good Cause Exemption #4: Students whose portfolios indicate they are reading on grade level as evidenced by demonstration of mastery of the B.E.S.T.
-Standards.
+Good Cause Exemption #4: Students whose portfolios indicate they are reading on grade level as evidenced by demonstration of mastery of the State Standards.